Investing in health care in Canada is a bit of a tricky task due to our public health care system.

-This iShares XHC ETF review will discuss a fund that can give you exposure to the performance of a globally diversified healthcare index that you could consider as a hands-off investment strategy in healthcare stocks.
+This iShares XHC ETF review will discuss a fund that can give you exposure to t a globally diversified healthcare index.

 Invest In The Global Healthcare Industry